EmanuelGustafzon/escape-the-building/README.md

   - As a site owner I want to provide a game that do not break at any point.
   - As a site owner I want the user to easily understand and learn the game.
-  - As a site owner I want to provide a fun and also challenging and interactive game.
+  - As a site owner I want to provide a fun and also a challenging and interactive game.

 ## User Experience